scheduleonce/knowledgeowl-angular/README.md

 # knowledgeowl-angular

-Angular project that enables angular application to add KnowledgeOwl widget and to link HTML elements to Knowledgeowl help article.
+Project that enables angular application to integrate KnowledgeOwl widget.
+This gives following features:

+1. Integrate KnowledgeOwl angular widget into application.
+2. Link HTML element to KnowledgeOwl article.

 ## How to install?